Catherine Wolfram: Career

 Wolfram became an assistant professor of economics at Harvard University in 1996.
 In 2000, she left Harvard University and joined UC Berkeley's Haas School of Business as an assistant professor and was later promoted to associate professor in 2005.
 Wolfram was appointed as a Cora Jane Flood Professor of Business Administration at Haas School of Business in 2013, a role she held until June 2023.
 Wolfram was also a visiting professor at the Harvard Kennedy School from October 2022 to June 2023.

 At UC Berkeley, Wolfram was appointed as faculty director of the Energy Institute at Haas in 2009, and as a faculty director of E2e Project in 2013.
 She also served as a scientific director for energy and the environment at Berkeley's Center for Effective Global Action.

 In 2016, Wolfram was appointed as a program director of the environmental and energy economics program at the National Bureau of Economic Research.

 At UC Berkeley's Haas School of Business, she also served as Associate Dean for Academic Affairs initially in an acting capacity from July 2018 to June 2019, and then in a regular capacity from July 2019 to February 2021.

+In 2025, she chaired a Harvard–MIT working group whose report helped shape the Open Coalition on Compliance Carbon Markets, announced at 2025 United Nations Climate Change Conference.